 Quads are easier to build and maintain.
 Although with the same motor/props/battery, hexacopter can have higher top speed, but every time you crash you have a bigger chance of damaging propellers, motors and arms.

-Tricopter is pretty energy efficient, and has better yaw authority than quadcopters.
-But the yaw servo can be damaged quite easily in crashes, and i just don’t think they are as fast as a quadcopter (for a similar setup).
+Tricopter is pretty energy efficient, and has the best yaw authority in the three.
+But the yaw servo can get damaged easily in crashes, and i just don’t think they are as fast as a quadcopter for a similar setup.

 Tips about Mini Quad Racing

-Also make sure you bring a lot of spare propellers, crashes are inevitable.
-When you are practicing, just be prepared to crash, props and parts can get damaged and it’s completely normal.
-You will start pushing your limits and improve your skills quicker once you stop worrying!
+Also make sure you bring spare propellers, crashes are inevitable.
+When you are practicing, just be prepared to crash.
+Props and parts can get damaged and it’s completely normal.
+You will only start pushing your limits and improving your skills more quickly once you stop worrying!

 - Sept 2015 – Article Created

 - Dec 2016 – Article revised, added “The Origin of Drone Racing and the Types of Drones”

 - May 2017 – Added “Buy a Radio First and Learn How To Fly”